In Ontario dyslexia often goes by other names

 - The National Institute of Neurological Disorders and Stroke (NINDS) and other institutes of the National Institutes of Health (NIH) support dyslexia research through grants to major research institutions across the United States.

 - Mayo Clinic

 - Yale University Center for Dyslexia and Creativity

 - The Australian Federation of Specific Learning Difficulties Associations

 - New Zealand Council for Educational Research

-- A number of U.S. states have published Dyslexia Handbooks or Dyslexia Resource Guides.
-Check our website for a list.
+- In the United States, 47 states now have dyslexia specific legislation.
+See the IDA's Dyslexia Law Tracker for details.
+Additionally, a number of U.S. states have published Dyslexia Handbooks or Dyslexia Resource Guides.
+Check out our Dyslexia in Other Countries page for examples.

-Individuals often prefer the term ‘dyslexia’ (instead of learning disability or disorder) because it is more reflective of the neurological diversity basis of this learning difference, particularly since we know that dyslexia is not associated with intelligence and that people with dyslexia can learn to read well when provided with appropriate reading instruction.
+Many people feel that the term dyslexia is more reflective of the neurological diversity basis of this learning difference, rather than a 'disability' or 'disorder'.
+We know that dyslexia is not associated with intelligence and that people with dyslexia can learn to read well when provided with appropriate reading instruction.